 Barney cleared his throat and said “Looks like I’m heading to the war in Europe”.

 Tell felt a cold feeling go through him.
-Suddenly he could hear the thunder of cavalry in his mind, and the screams of men as they were trampled, shot, and cut with sabers.
+Suddenly he could hear the thunder of cavalry in his mind, and the screams of men as they were trampled, shot, and fell beneath the sabers.